erikajdavid/erikaDavidProjectOne/README.md

 *The design and assets were provided by Juno College.

 ## Technical challenges:
-- SVGs not loading despite changing fill color.
-SOLVED by applying width to svgs.
+- ~~SVGs not loading despite changing fill color.~~ SOLVED by applying width to svgs.
 - SVG colors are off.
 Look over properties that need to be leveraged.
-- Box-shadow for nav not showing.
-SOLVED by applying position: relative to nav.
+- ~~Box-shadow for nav not showing.~~ SOLVED by applying position: relative to nav.
 Shadow was initally rendering beneath the hero div.
 - Box 7 in shop section disappears when resizing browser.
 - Updated border for product containers but cannot close space between image container and product info container in shop.
-- Footer logo not given in the right color.
-Is there a way to change the color of a png?
+- ~~Footer logo not given in the right color.
+Is there a way to change the color of a png?~~SOLVED using CSS filter generator found at https://codepen.io/sosuke/pen/Pjoqqp and then tinkering with brightness value.
 - Footer content not lining up perfectly at the bottom.

 ## Technical wins: